benbalter/benbalter.github.com/_posts/2017-12-04-why-your-probably-shouldnt-add-a-cla-to-your-open-source-project.md

 ### CLAs require significant administrative overhead

+As stated earlier, CLAs are legal contracts contributors agree to prior to contributing to a project, intended to minimize maintainer (often corporate maintainer) intellectual property risk.
+How then, does a project know when a contributor has "signed" the CLA?

+Like many things in the legal world, in the world of digital contract formation, there's similarly a spectrum of options, depending on how much risk the maintainer is willing to accept that a contributor might later claim they never agreed to the CLA.
+It's a matter of how "signed" you want the CLA to be.
+At one end of the spectrum, it might be a link to the CLA with some sort of "by submitting you agree..." disclaimer ("browserwrap") or an explicit "I agree to the CLA" checkbox that enables the submit button.
+At the other extreme might be the requirement that developers print the CLA and submit a physical "wet" signature before they can contribute.
+Most projects that have adopted CLAs land someplace in the middle, treating electronic signatures as sufficient, but even electronic signatures create lots of administrative overhead, both for the contributor and for the maintainer.

+For the contributor,

+For the maintainer,

 ### CLAs shifts legal blame to the party least equipped to defend against it